benmiller314/dsam2024fall/schedule.md

 * The physicality of the digital <!-- find and add a reading on environmental impact of GenAI -->
 * Topic modeling and distant reading

+or something else you suggest! (with enough lead time...)